nacknime-official/gdz-ukraine/problems_notes.md

 Like something similar to aiogram-dialogs maybe.

 ### 3. Save IDs of the entities and pass the ID to the Homework gateway
-The problem is that the bot doesn't use an inline keyboard, it uses a reply keyboard which don't have *callback data* with which I could link the item to its ID.
+The problem is that the bot doesn't use an inline keyboard, it uses a reply keyboard which doesn't have *callback data* with which I could link the item to its ID.

 The bot can't use an inline keyboard because of the huge amount of the buttons and it looks bad with buttons' long texts.